collapsed-stacks/startups/questions/10913/entrepreneurship-in-college-gaining-the-skills-required.md

 - posted by: [Janet Todorova](https://stackexchange.com/users/7047617/janet-todorova) on 2016-08-28
 - score: 0

-<p>The best solution here is to find a co-founder with complimentary skills - you build the product, your partner can do the business part.
-Life is too short to learn all the necessary skills to build a successful startup on your own.</p>
+The best solution here is to find a co-founder with complimentary skills - you build the product, your partner can do the business part.
+Life is too short to learn all the necessary skills to build a successful startup on your own.

-<p>You can also join a startup accelerator for early-stage entrepreneurs.
+You can also join a startup accelerator for early-stage entrepreneurs.
 Usually they provide a structured curriculum of sessions with mentors - experienced entrepreneurs.
-This will also help you grow your network, grow a team and succeed.</p>
+This will also help you grow your network, grow a team and succeed.

-<p>I can recommend The Founder Institute: www.fi.co</p>
+I can recommend The Founder Institute: www.fi.co

 ## Answer 11047